roheen781/east-india-cycling-main/content/Cycling in Assam.md

 title = 'Cycling in Assam '
 slug = 'Cycling in Assam'
 image = 'images/Cycling-in-Assam.jpg'
-description = 'Cycling Tour of Assam: The Brahmaputra Valley' disableComments = true weight = 2
+description = 'Cycling holiday in Assam: The Brahmaputra Valley | 6 to 15 days' disableComments = true weight = 2
 +++